sustrik/libdill/tutorial-protocol.md

 }
 ```

-At the moment we can just return -1 from the other two virtual functions and set `errno` to `ENOTSUP`.
-We'll get back to those functions later on in this tutorial.
+At the moment we can just return `ENOTSUP` from the other two virtual functions.

 Compile the file and run it to test whether it works as expected: